- Book reviews

 If Federal investigators were to find you possession of a Maglite flashlight, expansion plugs that fit a 1993 Buick Century (with no car of that type in your history) a jig to center holes in the plugs and the manufactured endcaps that were legally sold to you online, you will most likely be charged with owning an unregistered silencer and face felony prosecution.

 Your defense attorney, whose hourly wage will approximate the cost of the Federal Tax Stamp for a suppressor will probably try to explain that it was a solvent trap, even if you browser history and book collection show an interest in suppressors.
-You may find a sympathetic jury who agrees that you did not, or intend to, commit a crime, but the damage will have been done.
+You may find a sympathetic jury who agrees that you did not commit a crime, but the damage will have been done.
 You will certainly be out more than the cost of a legally owned suppressor.
 This tempting and easy route to obtaining a silencer can prove extremely costly in the end.
 Silencer-caselaw